act-rules/act-rules.github.io/_rules/descriptive-labels-f0c5c5.md

 ## Applicability

-This rule applies to any element that:
+This rule applies to any HTML or SVG element that:
 - has one of the following [semantic roles](#semantic-role): `checkbox`, `combobox` (`select` elements), `listbox`, `menuitemcheckbox`, `menuitemradio`, `radio`, `searchbox`, `slider`, `spinbutton`, `switch` and `textbox`; and
 - is [visible](#visible) or [included in the accessibility tree](#included-in-the-accessibility-tree); and
 - has an [accessible name](#accessible-name) or is the [labeled control](https://www.w3.org/TR/html/sec-forms.html#labeled-control) of a [visible](#visible) `label` element.